Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: System Model and Main Results

 In this paper, we define the constant $\varrho$ as the revised QoS exponent.
-Different from the definition of $\theta$ in Eq. \eqref{ttt1}, $\varrho$ is related to the value of \RV{the DVP}.
-We can better understand the interpretation of $\varrho$ by \RV{providing} the expression of \RV{the DVP}.
+Different from the definition of $\theta$ in Eq. \eqref{ttt1}, $\varrho$ is associated with the value of the DVP.
+We can gain a clearer understanding of the interpretation of $\varrho$ by presenting the expression of the DVP.
 By combining Eqs. \eqref{normalizeddefine}, \eqref{eqso1}, and \eqref{delta}, we obtain